 Perhaps the ultimate modern trick in “trick or treat” would be to have been accidentally left alone on the Red Planet – exactly the predicament that astronaut Mark Watney, played by Damon, faces.
 Except that it wasn’t an accident or a trick, in his case: following a disaster, his colleagues genuinely believe him either dead already or as good as.
 It isn’t until very much later that anyone realizes he’s still alive.
 If you haven’t seen the movie yet, its trailer is one of the best in recent memory.
 That helps to build tension in advance.

 Marooned and injured, Watney must face one of man’s greatest fears: that of being alone and helpless, possibly for the rest of his life, and who knows how long that will last, given his circumstances.
 Forced to survive under drastic conditions with severely limited resources, the odds overwhelmingly against him, he must persevere without succumbing to paralyzing resignation or to thoughts of suicide.
 Worse, he’s on Mars, with help many months and hundreds of thousands of miles away, even if they knew he was still there.
 And they don’t: his communications are cut off as well.
 Yet he’s not completely helpless.
 As he says to himself while trying to organize his survival, with his extensive botany and science knowledge he must “science the sh*t” out of his predicament.
 This is good: reason combined with action is traditionally an effective response to life-threatening events, even in the grimmest of thrillers.
 However, the abandoned astronaut must still overcome his other challenge: complete isolation.
 No human contact for months, possibly years, if ever.
-It’s enough to make a sane man mad.
-Not unlike being walled away alive, with no one aware you’re there.
-This particular abandonment would horrify even Edgar Allen Poe.

 The most striking aspect of The Martian is its persuasive, near-full-immersion visuals, which are best experienced in 3-D on the big screen.
 The film effectively, believably transports the audience to Mars and impressively depicts the sheer scale of the Red Planet, where all hills, mountains and canyons are super-sized compared to Earth.
 Exactly what you’d expect on a smaller planet with lower gravity whose features formed while it was still geologically active.
 If, as Apollo 11’s Buzz Aldrin one said, the moon is “magnificent desolation,” Mars is even more so: much further away, without Earth hanging large in its sky to provide hope, and eerie.
 The kind of place where you think you hear things you’re not supposed to.
 We won’t give away any more details, as you’ll no doubt prefer to discover those (and the ending) yourselves.